 I’m trying to keep track of my son’s 4th Grade reading log because if I don’t write it down, I forget what he read and at what age.
-I’m hoping that the books that appeal to him — he has very narrow range of book genres he likes — with help other parents find books for their 4th graders!
+I’m hoping that the books that appeal to him — he has a very narrow range of book genres he likes — with help other parents find books for their 4th graders!
 Note that during my Parent/Teacher conference, his teacher wanted him to branch out to other genres besides Fantasy!
 We’re trying!!!
 I’ll keep updating this list as the year progresses!

 I also have my son’s Going Into 4th Grade summer reading list.

 My son and I are going to give feedback on each book.
 He’ll go first (in italics) and I add my take on his book selection.